 If you are convicted of extortion in Lincoln, you can also be placed on probation after serving a prison sentence.
 Violating the terms of probation could lead to additional jail time.
 Individuals charged with extortion can also face higher sentences if they have been convicted of another crime in the past.

 Get in Touch with a Lincoln Extortion Attorney Today

 A conviction of extortion could change your life forever, resulting in jail time and hefty fines.
-For help fighting extortion allegations, contact a Lincoln extortion lawyer at Berry Law.
+For help fighting extortion allegations, contact a Lincoln extortion lawyer at Berry Law: Criminal Defense and Personal Injury Lawyers.
 An attorney can provide relentless advocacy at each stage of the legal proceeding.
 Schedule your confidential consultation today.